Up to 60% off sofas & mattresses — limited‑time deals.

 Final Verdict

-After living on the Soave in our everyday rotation, I think it shines as a deep-seat leather lounge sofa with a more crafted, tailored vibe than the typical pillow-pile couch.
-The foam structure keeps you supported for long sessions, but the same depth can nudge shorter users into a slouch unless you add a lumbar pillow.
+After putting the Soave into our regular evening rotation, it stood out as a deep-seat leather sofa with a more tailored feel than the usual sink-in lounge piece.
+Our testing showed that the foam-and-webbing build stayed supportive through long TV sessions, but the same depth that makes it comfortable for sprawling can push shorter users into a slouch unless they add a lumbar pillow.

 Who It’s For